-Neil Greenberg received his doctorate from Rutgers University where he studied at both the Department of Zoology and the Institute of Animal Behavior.
+Neil Greenberg, a graduate of Drew University (1963), received his doctorate from Rutgers University where he studied at both the Department of Zoology and the Institute of Animal Behavior.
 From work on reptile ethology at Rutgers, Greenberg moved to Paul D. MacLean’s Laboratory of Brain Evolution and Behavior at the National Institute of Mental Health.
 While there he was also appointed a Research Associate at Harvard University’s Museum of Comparative Zoology.
 In 1978, Greenberg joined the faculty of the Department of Ecology and Evolutionary Biology at the University of Tennessee, Knoxville, where he served as professor and Chairman of the University Studies Program, a university-wide interdisciplinary faculty development program.
 He also holds adjunct faculty appointments in the Graduate School of Medicine and the Department of Psychology.
 He is presently Professor Emeritus.

 He has had several principal investigator and co-principal investigator grants from NIH and NSF to conduct basic research on the neuroendocrine causes and consequences of social behavior.
 Greenberg is also the architect and director of the Threshold Program, a major curriculum revision integrating hands-on research and teaching.
 This honors program was deployed in 1995 with the help of a seed grant of 1.4 million dollars from the Howard Hughes Medical Institute.
 In 1999 co-chaired the Provost’s Focus area in Intellectual and Cultural Expression (ICE), a 4 year program to foster interdisciplinary course development, research and creative activity, and grant development.